Welcome

 but whether Sabine or more truly Tiburtine,

-I drove out a bad cough from my chest
+I coughed an awful cough from my chest

-For while I wanted to be Sestius's dinner companion
+For as I wanted to be Sestius's dinner companion

 I read a speech full of poison and plague